-But the NCVS-MSA version of the survey contains information on the 40 largest Metropolitan Statistical Areas (MSAs) and can be merged with geographic information about IRCA applicants.
+But the NCVS-MSA version of the survey contains information on the 40 largest MSAs and can be merged with geographic information about IRCA applicants.
 The survey asks a nationally representative sample of individuals about crime incidents, and whether these have been reported or not to police.
 Crimes include rapes, assaults, including sexual ones, robberies, purse snatching, burglaries, motor vehicle thefts, and other thefts.

-We focus on a symmetric time window-from 1981 to 1994-around 1987 and 88, when the IRCA applications were filed (see the left panel of Fig. 1).
-Post 1994 years are excluded because of the 1994 Immigration and Nationality Act (which went into effect at the end of 1994) which introduced a temporary amnesty for about half a million undocumented immigrants.
-We exclude from the NCVS data American Indians (less 1 percent of the sample), Asians (about 4 percent) and individuals for whom no race is specified (about 7 percent).
-The right panel of Figure 1 shows, based on Immigration and Naturalization Service data, that the number of yearly deportations fell immediately after the IRCA, and started growing again in 1990, which is something we are going to come back to shortly.
+We focus on a symmetric time window from 1981 to 1994, around 1987 and 1988, when the IRCA applications were granted (see the left panel of Figure 1).
+Post 1994 years are excluded because of the 1994 Immigration and Nationality Act (which went into effect at the end of 1994), which introduced a temporary amnesty for about half a million undocumented immigrants.
+We exclude from the NCVS data American Indians (less than one percent of the sample), Asians (about 4 percent), and individuals for whom no race is specified (about 7 percent).
+The right panel of Figure 1 shows, based on Immigration and Naturalization Service (now called U.S. Citizenship and Immigration Services [USCIS]) data, that the number of yearly deportations fell immediately after the IRCA, and started growing again in 1990, which is something we are going to come back to shortly.